atoid/DashBle/README.md

 to be used.
 For example GPIO3 is available near GPIO30.

 These modules can be programmed with OpenOCD, only four wires are needed.
-From Raspberry PI connect VCC, GND and GPIO24 -> SWDIO, GPIO25 -> SWCLK to the module board.
+From Raspberry PI connect VCC, GND and GPIO11 -> SWCLK, GPIO25 -> SWDIO to the module board.

 ### Flashing with OpenOCD